-NEW LOOK For our suites

-Our designer has been busy adding a few new touches to our guest suites.
+NEW LOOK FOR OUR SUITES Our designer has been busy adding a few new touches to our guest suites.
 Suite 1 received a new wet bar last year, while the bathroom in Suite 2 was renovated during Christmas break.

-Janet & Tim Heady celebrated their 33rd wedding

-anniversary at Jordan

-ffWV e arrived at the winery with excitement and high expectations, but what we experienced was nothing less than exceptional: the service, the food, the setting-all paired with exceptional Jordan wines!
+Janet & Tim Heady celebrated their 33rd wedding anniversary at Jordan "We arrived at the winery with excitement and high exc We arrived at the winery with excitement and high expectations, but what we experienced was nothing less than exceptional: the service, the food, the setting-all paired with exceptional Jordan wines!
 Sean Brosnihan was an exceptional host and guide, and Chef Manuel Reyes prepared an amazing and beautiful four-course lunch.
 Thank you thirty-three times!
 You truly made us feel very special.
-And meeting John Jordan was an added, unexpected treat."
-JANET & TIM, Eden Praire, MN

-"My wife and I were fortunate to attend a very special wine tasting and luncheon: Jordan's firstever Retrospective Tasting.
+And meeting John Jordan was an added, unexpected treat." - JANET & TIM, Eden Praire, MN y wife and I were fortunate to attend a very special wine tasting and luncheon: Jordan's first-ever Retrospective Tasting.
 The hospitality extended to us by all of the staff was special.
-When Winemaker Rob Davis and CEO John give so much time to you, you know they care." - DEBBIE & NICK, Alamo, CA ff oe and I wanted to extend a sincere thank you J for making our engagement so memorable.
-Jordan was the first winery we went to together, and it has been a special place for us ever since." - JENNIFER & JOSEPH, New York, NY

-MEMBERS SHARE JORDAN ESTATE REWARDS MEMORIES "We just returned from our trip, and our visit to Jordan was an absolute highlight.
-We love to be at Jordan and to drink your older vintages-hope we can acquire points to return soon!" - WEETIE & WAYNE, Vienna, VA

-(C) ur day on Jordan Lake turned out to be a fabulous event.
+When Winemaker Rob Davis and CEO John give so much time to you, you know they care." - DEBBIE & NICK, Alamo, CA JORDAN ESTATE REWARDS MEMORIES We just returned from our trip, and our visit to Jordan was an absolute highlight.
+We love to be at Jordan and to drink your older vintages-hope we can acquire points to return soon!" - WEETIE & WAYNE, Vienna, VA ur day on Jordan Lake turned out to be a fabulous event.
 We had a wonderful brunch, and it was a very enjoyable day.
-It was worth all the points and more." - ANDREA & PAUL, Foster City, CA

-"We truly enjoyed the lunch and tour at the winery.
+It was worth all the points and more." - ANDREA & PAUL, Foster City, CA oe and I wanted to extend a sincere thank you for making our engagement so memorable.
+Jordan was the first winery we went to together, and it has been a special place for us ever since." - JENNIFER & JOSEPH, New York, NY the winery.
 Sean was a great tour guide.
 We hope to make it back soon.
 Might even make the stay overnight on the grounds.
-We are happy to have made the connection with Jordan Winery." - RICKIE & AJ, Lafayette, LA
+We are happy to have made the connection with Jordan Winery." - RICKIE & AJ, Lafayette, LA 34